Point modules over the universal enveloping algebras of color Lie algebras: -Heisenberg normal elements

 \section{$q'$-Heisenberg normal elements}

-In this section, for a $\bbZ$-graded $k$-algebra $A$, we define a \textit{$q'$-Heisenberg normal element} of $A$ and prove some basic properties about this. \begin{dfn} Let $A$ be a $\bbZ$-graded $k$-algebra and $g$ a regular homogeneous normal element of $A$ with degree $n \geq 1$.
-A regular homogeneous normal element $g$ is called a \textit{$q'$-Heisenberg normal element} of $A$, if there exist $u \in k^{\times}$, $x \in A_{1}$, and $y \in A_{n-1}$ satisfies the following equations\textup{;} \begin{enumerate} \item[(i)] $g=xy-uyx$; \item[(ii)] $0=xg-ugx$; \item[(iii)] $0=gy-uyg$. \end{enumerate} \end{dfn} \begin{rem} If either $x$ or $y$ is a central element of $A$, then $g=0$ holds.
-In particular, when $A$ is commutative, $A$ has no $q'$-Heisenberg normal element. \end{rem} For $\bbZ$-graded $k$-algebra $A$, in some situations, the regularity of a $q'$-Heisenberg normal element of $A$ is not necessarily, but $u \in k^{\times}$ is sufficient.
+In this section, for a $\bbZ$-graded $k$-algebra $A$, we define a \textit{$q'$-Heisenberg normal element} of $A$ and prove some of its basic properties. \begin{dfn} Let $A$ be a $\bbZ$-graded $k$-algebra.
+A regular homogeneous normal element $g$ of $A$ with degree $n \geq 1$ is called a \textit{$q'$-Heisenberg normal element} of $A$ if there exist $u \in k^{\times}$, $x \in A_{1}$, and $y \in A_{n-1}$ that satisfy the following equalities\textup{:} \begin{enumerate} \item[(i)] $g=xy-uyx$; \item[(ii)] $0=xg-ugx$; \item[(iii)] $0=gy-uyg$. \end{enumerate} \end{dfn} \begin{rem} If either $x$ or $y$ is a central element of $A$, then $g=0$ holds.
+In particular, when $A$ is commutative, $A$ has no $q'$-Heisenberg normal element. \end{rem} For $\bbZ$-graded $k$-algebra $A$, in certain situations, a $q'$-Heisenberg normal element of $A$ is not necessarily regular, but $u \in k^{\times}$ is sufficient.
 For convenience, we assume the regularity of a $q'$-Heisenberg normal element.
-We show some examples of a $q'$-Heisenberg normal element of some algebras. \begin{ex} \begin{enumerate} Suppose that $A(\alpha, \beta)$ is a graded down-up algebra
+We show some examples of a $q'$-Heisenberg normal element of some algebras. \begin{ex} \begin{enumerate} \item For $\alpha, \beta \in k$, suppose that $A(\alpha, \beta)$ is a graded down-up algebra